-- A happy and responsible post-settlement.
+- Secure a happy and responsible post-settlement

 Now you know what the key ingredients are for buying a house, it’s time to work out how to use things like a solid budget or a pre-purchase strategy to get you closer to owning that home.
 Found a home already?
 Read our checklist of things to look for when buying a house.